 High-fibre diet, and possibly fibre supplements

-A high-fibre diet is usually advised.
-This may ease pain, bloating, constipation and diarrhoea.
+A high-fibre diet is usually advised as it helps to keep stools soft and bulky and reduces pressure on the colon.
+It can ease pain, bloating, constipation and diarrhoea and prevents hard stools (faeces) becoming lodged within the pouches.
 It can also help to prevent the formation of further diverticula, which may reduce the risk of the condition getting any worse.

-- Wholemeal or whole wheat bread, biscuits, and flour (for baking).
+- Wholemeal or whole wheat bread and flour (for baking).

 - Wholegrain breakfast cereals such as All-Bran®, Weetabix®, muesli, etc.

 - Wheat bran